 The Science Behind the Rare Blonde Tailed Squirrels

 This means that the blonde-tailed squirrels are not a distinct species but a population of animals with the same mutation.
-This mutation can be passed on to their offspring only if both parents carry the gene.
+This mutation can only be passed on to their offspring if both parents carry it.

 The geographical distribution of blonde squirrels is quite interesting.
 While they are not found in every region, they are in some parts of the United States and Canada.

 In the United States, they are most commonly found in the Midwest, Great Lakes region, and parts of the Northeast.
-In Canada, they can be found in British Columbia and parts of Ontario.
+They can be found in British Columbia and parts of Ontario in Canada.

 Popular Sightings